Schadenfreude in the Digital Public Sphere: A cross-national and decade-long analysis of Facebook news engagement: Introduction

-This paper examines how schadenfreude manifests in online discourse over a ten-year period on Facebook, focusing on news publishers in three countries, namely, the United States, the United Kingdom, and India.
-These contexts are particularly valuable for comparative analysis by representing distinct political cultures and media ecosystems, while sharing an environment of deepening polarization, where news consumption often intersects with partisan identity~\cite{prior2007postbroadcast, stroud2011niche, iyengar2015affective, abramowitz2016negative}.
-In the United Kingdom, a long-standing partisan press and a hybrid media environment, where legacy outlets, digital natives, and platforms co-evolve, shape exposure and engagement, with the Brexit era sharpening identity-driven cleavages~\cite{cushion2012democratic, sobolewska2020brexitland, dubois2018echo, newman2021reuters}.
+This paper examines how schadenfreude manifests in online discourse over a ten-year period on Facebook, focusing on news publishers in the United States, the United Kingdom, and India.
+These contexts represent distinct political cultures and media ecosystems while sharing an environment of deepening polarization where news consumption intersects with partisan identity~\cite{prior2007postbroadcast, stroud2011niche, iyengar2015affective, abramowitz2016negative}.
+In the United Kingdom, a long-standing partisan press and hybrid media environment shape exposure and engagement, with the Brexit era sharpening identity-driven cleavages~\cite{cushion2012democratic, sobolewska2020brexitland, dubois2018echo, newman2021reuters}.
 In India, rapid platformization of news and the entanglement of digital media with partisan and communal mobilization have reconfigured political communication~\cite{pal2015banalities, udupa2019extremespeech, newman2021reuters}.
-By analyzing left-leaning, right-leaning, and relatively neutral outlets within each country, this study not only tracks the prevalence of schadenfreude over time but also situates its expression within political orientation and national context.
-The following sections review relevant theoretical and empirical work at the intersection of schadenfreude and online media.
+By analyzing left-leaning, right-leaning, and relatively neutral outlets within each country, we track the prevalence of schadenfreude over time and situate its expression within political orientation and national context.